Wodonga: History

-The city gets around 125.1 clear days annually, largely in summer and autumn.
-Winters are cloudy and damp.

 Government and politics

 Wodonga is in the federal Division of Indi.
-The current representative for the Division of Indi is independent member Helen Haines.
+Independent MP Helen Haines has represented Indi since the 2019 Australian federal election.
+Indi was held by the Liberal-National Coalition from 1931 until 2013 when it was won by independent Cathy McGowan.
+When Helen Haines won the seat in 2019, succeeding Cathy McGowan, it was the first time in Australian history that one independent had succeeded another.

 Wodonga is in the Victorian Electoral district of Benambra.
 Bill Tilley of the Liberal Party has represented the electoral district of Benambra since the 2006 Victorian state election.
+Benambra has been held by the Liberal-National Coalition since the 1932 Benambra by-election, and has never been held by the Labor Party.
+In the 2018 and 2022 Victorian elections, the seat became a close race between Bill Tilley and independent candidate Jacqui Hawkins, with Tilley narrowly retaining the seat.

+Wodonga is the largest population centre in both Indi and Benambra.

+The local government area covering Wodonga is City of Wodonga, and as of 2025 the current mayor is Michael Gobel (independent).

 Culture

 Much of the arts and theatrical activity in the region is conducted in a cross-border fashion; for instance HotHouse Theatre is located almost equidistant from the Wodonga and Albury city centres.

-Wodonga is served by the Apex Club of Wodonga, the Wodonga Lions Club and two Rotary clubs – Belvoir Wodonga and Wodonga.
+Wodonga is served by the Apex Club of Wodonga, the Wodonga Lions Club and two Rotary Clubs – Belvoir Wodonga and Wodonga.
 Community Service is important to the Wodonga Community and activities such as the cities Australia Day Celebrations, Christmas Carols and the display of Santa's throughout the City over the festive season would not be possible without community service clubs.
 Recently Apexian Dean Freeman was awarded National Apexian of the Year for community service efforts throughout the area and overseas.